vinayak0505/first-angular-project/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## My comments

+## Getting starter

+- Step 1:
+    install cli, this as has to done once only per computer command - npm install -g @angular/cli
+- Step 2:
+    create a new project
+    command - ng new APPNAME